What to Expect

 - Ask questions about procedures and medical teams.
 If you need more information or have concerns and worries, please let us know.

 - Communicate with the team.
-Tell the staff about your child's likes, dislikes, routines and how he typically copes with upsetting situations.
+Tell the staff about your child's likes, dislikes, routines and how he or she typically copes with upsetting situations.
 When your child's attending physician makes daily rounds, this is an excellent time for you to be involved in information sharing and participating in your child's plan of care.

 - Support your child.
 It is frightening to see your child sick or hurt.
-As a parent, your voice and touch is very important.
+As a parent, your voice and touch are very important.
 Provide your child comforting words and a soothing touch.
 Ask your child's nurse what else you can do to help your child feel better.

 - Encourage your child to ask questions and express feelings.
 Communication with your child is very important.